davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-auto.md

 }
 ```

-If you use Spring Data for {pivotal-gemfire-name}'s
+If you use Spring Data for VMware GemFire's
 `@EnableGemfireCaching` annotation, you can simplify the preceding
 configuration:

 Example 10.
 Configuring caching using Spring Data for
-{pivotal-gemfire-name}
+VMware GemFire

 ``` highlight